Maslor/learnyounode-mysolutions/README.md

 These are my solutions (not the official ones, the ones I wrote when completing the challenges) for the learnyounode challenges.

-*Still Ongoing - 8/13 challenges completed*
+*Completed - 13/13 challenges completed*

 Original workshops on https://github.com/workshopper/learnyounode

-####### Bear in mind that I am also at begginer level in terms of node.js , these are probably not the most efficient solutions
+###### Bear in mind that I am also at begginer level in terms of node.js , these are probably not the most efficient solutions